LeonidShamarin/Processing-and-Statistical-Analysis-in-React/README.md

 2. Finds the minimum number in the file.
 3. Computes the median.
 4. Computes the arithmetic mean.
-5. * Finds the longest increasing sequence of numbers (optional).
+5. Finds the longest increasing sequence of numbers.
-6. * Finds the longest decreasing sequence of numbers (optional).
+6. Finds the longest decreasing sequence of numbers.

 The program should execute all these tasks in no more than 40 seconds.